 Insurers are always looking for ways to pay out less for a claim, so they may deny it, try to offer you a lowball settlement instead, or try to blame you for your motorcycle accident.
 (For example, if you were riding without a helmet in Georgia or they suspect you were, the insurer can say you are responsible for at least part of your damages.)

 The more complex your accident case is, the greater the likelihood you’ll face pushback from the insurer.
 This is where a motorcycle accident lawyer can help by strengthening your claim and negotiating with the insurance company for a fair settlement.

 Settlement typically takes anywhere from 30 days to six weeks after the accident, although it varies depending on the case.
 You may wait 20-30 days to get the first settlement offer from the insurance adjuster.
 Then, your lawyer will discuss the offer with you and negotiate if it’s too low.
 This process usually moves quickly.

 Accepting a Settlement

-If you and your lawyer are able to reach a fair settlement with the insurance company, you’ll be asked to sign a release settling your claim.
+If you and your lawyer are able to reach a fair settlement with the insurance company, you’ll be asked to sign a release to settle your claim.
 This means you’re giving up the right to sue the at-fault party and agreeing to receive the settlement amount.

 And thankfully, this is where most personal injury cases end and the claimant (you) will soon receive your money.
 It usually takes the insurance adjuster around five to seven days to send the settlement check.
 If you were working with a personal injury lawyer, they typically receive the check, subtract their fees and any other relevant payments from the legal process, then send the final amount to you.